 - Keep an art journal.
 Just the other day, Kiddo declared, "I feel the need to make art coming on, mom!"
 He got out his journal (we LOVE our mixed media vellum journal) and got to work.
 Having a journal makes it easy for him to keep track of his own art and look back at what he's done before.

 - Zentangle is a favorite, calming art activity of ours.
-Kiddo uses his art journal for this, but lately he’s also been using these printables from Tiny Rotten Peanuts.
+Kiddo uses his art journal for this.

 - Make a comic book, or a giant comic strip.